Regret Bounds for Gaussian-Process Optimization in Large Domains: Results

 This guarantees that the expected difference between the maximum and minimum retrieved function value achieves a certain ratio with respect to the expected difference between the global maximum and the global minimum. \end{restatable}

-\begin{proof} The full proof is quite lengthy and can be found in the supplementary material in \ref{sec:proof}, here we only give an outline.
+\begin{proof} The full proof can be found in the supplementary material in \ref{sec:proof}, here we only give an outline.
 The proof is inspired by the adaptive submodularity framework by \cite{golovin11adaptive}.
 The problem at hand can be understood as finding the policy (optimization algorithm) which maximizes an expected utility.
-We consider the problem with expected utility $\mathbb{E}\left[\hat{\check{Y}}\right]$, which means that we attempt to find function values that are as far apart as possible, i.e. we want to find both a minimum and a maximum.
-The symmetry in this problem is convenient for the proof, and bounds on $\mathbb{E}\left[\hat{\check{Y}}\right]$ can then be translated into bounds on $\mathbb{E}\left[\hat{Y}\right]$.

 Finding this optimal policy would require solving a partially observable Markov decision process (POMDP), which is intractable in most relevant situations.
 Instead, a common approach is to use a greedy policy which maximizes the expected single-step increase in utility at each time step $t$, which is in our case